A1Brando/dependency-check-dashboard/README.md

 # Dependency Check Vulnerability Dashboard

 A web application built to visualize and manage vulnerabilities in software dependencies.
 This project fetches vulnerability data from a set of JSON files outputted by OWASP dependency check, processes it, and displays it in various charts and cards, including trends, severity breakdowns, and per-file vulnerabilities.
 The application is designed to provide an interactive UI to explore vulnerable dependencies.
-Themed for the colour of the company.

 https://github.com/dependency-check/DependencyCheck